 Skills for your CV

-• written communication skills - to present your knowledge and argument effectively through reports and essays
+• written communication - by presenting your knowledge and argument effectively through reports and essays

-• verbal communication and presentation skills - to effectively engage in lectures, tutorials, presentations, and supervision meetings with academics
+• verbal communication and presentation - by effectively engaging in lectures, tutorials, presentations and supervision meetings with academics

-• the ability to work independently and as part of a team - to engage in independent research and contribute to group projects
+• the ability to work independently and as part of a team - through engaging in independent research and collaborating on group projects

-• research skills and data analysis - to critically analyse information and data and apply it to a specific assignment
+• research and data analysis - by critically analysing information and data and applying it to a specific assignment

-• time management and project management skills - managing multiple deadlines and planning assignments from start to finish
+• time management and project management - through managing multiple deadlines and planning assignments from start to finish

-• multi-tasking and problem-solving skills - managing competing priorities while studying.
+• multi-tasking and problem solving - gained by managing competing priorities while studying.

 Further study